cs8u7/Web_Application_Reconnaissance/README.md

 - Breakdown the whole recon process into individual stages.
 - Searching and analyze technique, protocol and workflow of each stages.
 - Provide and introduce some tools specified for each stage.
-- Customize an open-source recon tool for automatic purpose.
+- Develop a new recon tool.
 #### 2.3.2 Exclusion

 My project doesn’t include the following features:
+- Customize an open-source recon tool for automatic purpose.
 - Reserve some close-course tool to extract recon work flow.
 - Define red team technique in custom recon flow
 - Research and Analyze others stage in red team work flow.